YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Anyone who commutes to work by car will know that accidents on the highway are all too common.

-Accidents are bad enough, and they cause traffic jams, but rubbernecking after an accident is sometimes an even greater cause of traffic jams.
+Accidents are bad enough and cause traffic jams, but rubbernecking after an accident is sometimes an even greater cause of traffic jams.

-Also, it may lead to secondary accidents because people are looking at the accident and not paying attention while driving.
+Also, it may lead to secondary accidents because people look at the accident and do not pay attention while driving.

 You will hear radio reporters talking about it during morning traffic reports.
 They will say something like: